IIP-Design/styled-block-builder/docs/blocks/general.md

 ### Choosing Images for Blocks

-We recommend paying close attention the images used for each block.
-Preview the block on the page to make sure the image works well with the block.
+We recommend selecting images specificaly for use within each block.
+Most blocks work well with images that act as a background.
+Preview the block on the page to make sure the image works well with the block and make adjustments to the image or selection accordingly.

 ### Ordering Blocks on a Page